Maryland State House: State House Caucus Room

 What is now known as the State House Caucus Room was originally divided into two rooms housing the records of the Land Office and the General Court (which later became Court of Appeals of Maryland).
 After the Old House of Delegates Chamber was expanded in 1858, the room was divided between the private office of the speaker of the House of Delegates (rear half) and a cloakroom (front half).
 In 1905–06, the room was likely renovated, and became known as the Flag Room, which housed various Civil War battle flags and ceremonial weapons.
 The room was later used by the Department of Legislative Reference and became known as the "Bill Room" by the 1940s.
 From the early 1980s until 2008, the room was used as the Maryland State House Visitor Center.
-In 2011, the bill became the State House Caucus Room, and is now used for meetings.
+In 2011, the room was renamed the State House Caucus Room, and is now used for meetings.

-The Caucus Room houses most of the 48-piece silver service from the armored cruiser USS Maryland (decommissioned in 1947).
-The pieces in the set show 167 scenes from Maryland history, with each piece focusing on one of Maryland's 23 counties and Baltimore City.
+The Caucus Room houses most of the 48-piece silver service from the armored cruiser USS Maryland, which was decommissioned in 1947.
+The pieces in the set show 167 scenes from Maryland history, with each piece focusing on one of Maryland's 23 counties and Baltimore.
 The silver was transferred from the Maryland Historical Society to the State House in 1962.
 In 1992, four pieces from the service were given to the submarine USS Maryland.
 In addition to the silver, the Caucus Room contains a 19th-century bust of Reverdy Johnson.

 Paintings in the Caucus Room include both portraits and landscapes.
 Portraits in the room are originals depicting Oden Bowie (by Katherine Walton), Frank Brown (by Louis P. Dieterich), Leonard Calvert (attributed to Jacob van Oost or Jacob van Oost the Younger), Elihu Emory Jackson (by Ida Foster), Robert M. McLane (by George Peter Alexander Healy), Thomas Swann (by Florence Mackubin), Francis Thomas (by Franklin Barber Clark), William Pinkney Whyte (by David Bendann), and Levin Winder (by Florence Mackubin).
 The room also contains reproductions of portraits of Clarence W. Blount (by Simmie Knox) and Mary Eliza Watters Risteau (by Talmadge of New York).